Sask. pregnant woman dies from COVID-19 in Edmonton after emergency C-section | CBC News

 Emergency C-section

-Then, said Charles, a nurse called her to say the medical team would need to do an emergency C-section.
+Then, said Charles, a nurse called her to say the medical team would need to do an emergency caesarean section.

 "When they were doing the emergency C-section, the nurse called me and told me they were doing it to save her so she could get oxygen into her lungs," she recalled.